AdobeXD/plugin-samples/scenegraph.md

 <a name="SceneNode+visible"></a>

 ### *sceneNode.visible : <code>boolean</code>*
 False if this node has been hidden by the user (eyeball toggle in Layers panel).
-If true, the node may still be invisible forother reasons: a parent or grandparent has visible=false, the node has opacity=0%, the node is clipped by a mask, etc.
+If true, the node may still be invisible for other reasons: a parent or grandparent has visible=false, the node has opacity=0%, the node is clipped by a mask, etc.

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)